http4k/http4k/src/docs/blog/typesafe_configuration/index.md

 `NullPointerException`.
 We can do better.

 #### 2. Security
-Most apps will have both sensitive and non-sensitive values.
+The configuration of a standard app will generally contain both sensitive and non-sensitive values.
 Sensitive such as application secrets, DB passwords or API keys should (as far as is reasonable) be handled in a way that avoid storing directly in memory in a readable format, where they may be inadvertently inspected or outputted into a log file.

 #### 3. Optionality
-Not all configuration values will be always required, so there are 3 distinct modes of optionality available:
+Not all configuration values will be required, so there are 3 distinct modes of optionality available for each parameter:

 - *Required:* These values must be injected for each environment, with no default value defined.
 Most configurations such as hostnames should always use this form to maximise operational safety.